 Prior to being trained by Dr. Nelson and joining the WWG network, Florence worked in the field of international and cross-cultural project management and coordination, her last position being a program officer where she focused in bridging representatives of successful grassroots social and ecological initiatives with institutional, financial or governmental programs.
 She is the co. founder and president of K-PITAL Production created in 1994, an association which focused on raising awareness on eco-citizenship through communication campaigns and the networking of environmental solutions.
 She was a member of "Collectif Jo'burg 2002" which presented French civil society's stance and contribution on environmental issues at the Johannesburg RIO +10 Summit on Sustainable Development.
 She started her studies in Oceanography followed by an individual major in Human and Natural Sciences at the University of San-Francisco.
-While she has initiated actual accounting of water consumption and excreta nutrients in WWG projects, she designs and oversees the implementation of treatment plants and is a lecturer dedicated to widespread understanding of sanitation and the knowledge about alternatives to highly external energy consuming systems such as constructed wetlands for wastewater treatment.
+She has initiated actual accounting of water consumption and excreta nutrients in WWG projects and designs and oversees the implementation of treatment plants.
+She is a regular lecturer dedicated to widespread understanding of sanitation and the knowledge about alternatives to highly external energy consuming systems such as constructed wetlands for wastewater treatment.
 Ms Cattin is the co. author with Mark Nelson of a training manual on the design and construction of subsurface horizontal flow constructed wetland as well as of a maintenance manual and various educational materials about ecological sanitation.

 Dr. Davide Tocchetto